 An initial Treasury Management Strategy Statement was approved by Council in December 2014.
 The policy was developed in the context of the Local Government Finance Act (NI) 2011 and the local Government (Capital Finance and Accounting) Regulations (NI) 2011 and includes the key principles of CIPFA's Treasury Management in the Public Sector Code of Practice and taking guidance from Council's Treasury Management Advisers.
-A revised Treasury Management Strategy is approved by Council annually, the statement for 2022/2023 being presented at Finance Committee in March 2023.
+A revised Treasury Management Strategy is approved by Council annually, the statement for 2024/2025 being presented at the rates strike Council meeting on 8 February 2024.
 The Annual Treasury Management Strategy statement sets out the expected treasury management operations for the year.
-A review of the Treasury Management strategy is presented twice annually for 2022/23 this reported was tabled in October 2022 and April 2023.
+A review of the Treasury Management strategy is presented twice annually, for 2024/25 this report was tabled in October 2024 and April 2025.

-7. Undertaking the core functions of an Audit Committee, as identified in CIPFA's Audit Committees -Practical Guidance for Local Authorities.
+7. Undertaking the core functions of an Audit Committee, as identified in CIPFA's Audit Committees - Practical Guidance for Local Authorities.